Yuma-Wellton Area, Parts of Yuma County, Arizona and Imperial County, California

 Survey Area AZ649 Arizona

 The dominant drainage class is Well drained and the dominant hydrologic group is C (slow infiltration, moderate runoff).
+The most common soil order is Entisols — young soils with little profile development, often on floodplains or steep slopes.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Yuma-Wellton Area, Parts of Yuma County, Arizona and Imperial County, California.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic